-Figure 8.3: The absolute throughput of the G280 grism as a function of wavelength for the lowest orders.
-For throughputs at wavelengths > 450 nm, please see Figure 7 in WFC3 ISR 2009-01.
+Figure 8.3: The throughput of the G280 grism as a function of wavelength for the positive and negative first order, using the most updated calibration reference files generated by the calibration presented in WFC3 ISR 2020-09.

 Grism exposures of a given target field should always be accompanied by a direct image.
 The direct image provides source sizes and identifications, from which the corresponding locations of spectra in the grism images are determined.
 Knowledge of the direct-to-grism exposure source offsets is necessary to set the wavelength zero-point for each extracted spectrum and the source size measurements enable the software extraction slit to be tuned to each object (see Section 8.5).
-The 0th-order trace in G280 images is slightly dispersed (making it difficult to centroid) and often saturated (making it impossible to centroid), therefore it cannot be used in place of a direct image.
+The Oth-order trace in G280 images is slightly dispersed (making it difficult to centroid) and often saturated (making it impossible to centroid), therefore it cannot be used in place of a direct image.

 The natural choice of a direct-imaging filter to provide the reference image for G280 exposures is the F300X, because its response matches most closely the +1st-order grism response.
 The broader F200LP filter may be preferable for fainter objects.
-The shape of the spectra in G280 exposures varies significantly across the field of view but has been calibrated.
+The shape of the spectra in G280 exposures varies significantly across the field of view but has been calibrated (WFC3 ISR 2020-09).
 The sensitivity of the +1 order also varies, but its field variation could not be handled by the axe package and is only calibrated at the center of chip 2.
 The separate software package hstaxe, a Python follow-up to axe, can now be used to extract and calibrate one-dimensional spectra from WFC3 grism exposures.
 Jupyter cookbooks illustrating the procedures for full- and subarray-frames of G280 data are available in the WFC3 section of the hstaxe Github repository.
 Small dithers of G280 exposures and accompanying direct image exposures are recommended to remove the effects of bad pixels.
-In addition, it is recommended that CR_SPLIT be used in both the direct and dispersed exposures to allow for cosmic-ray identification and removal.
+In addition, it is recommended that CR\SPLIT be used in both the direct and dispersed exposures to allow for cosmic-ray identification and removal.